ross-satchell/MCHP-Hackathon-2025/balancing_bot_pitch_script.md

 Even if this demo isn’t 100% perfect today, imagine what students could create on their own, with just these simple, well-documented tools.
 This is their inspiration beyond just blinking an LED or learning how displays work - this is real engineering & controls, direct from Microchip.

+**Vision:**
+We built this in under 24 hours—with parts and tools designed for the academic environment.
+If we can do that here, think what teachers and students could do if this mindset and kit reached classrooms and makerspaces across the globe.

 **Next Steps:**
+(SLIDE 3 - final)
 We're just getting started—here’s how we plan to take this even further:

 - First, we’ll record a video walk-through and demo—not just for show, but as a resource for course or module intros, so anyone can see it in action.